ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 <BR>Client_id: \<client_id\>
 <BR>Client_secret: \<client_secret\>

-I also changed the User mapping and replaced sub (like subject) by name in order to get the right identifier displayed when the user is logged on.
-You have to make sure that this is possible in your environment and that the subject is unique.
+I also changed the User mapping and replaced sub (like subject) by name in to get the right identifier displayed when the user is logged on.
+You must make sure that this is possible in your environment and that the subject is unique.

 ![OIDC User Registry creation](./images/oidc-ur-createV10.png)

 ### Associate the OIDC User Registry to provide access to an organization
 In this case we use the OIDC provider to provide access to the Manager for all the organizations.
 Notice that it is possible to restrain the use of the User Registry to one or more Organizations.
-In order to make it working we need to make sure that the redirect URL is registered in the OIDC Provider configuration in our case AppId.
+To make it work we need to make sure that the redirect URL is registered in the OIDC Provider configuration in our case AppId.

 **Hint**: A simple way to get the exact value is to let the authentication fail., and then copy it from the URL.